 - I invented dubstep—at my 5th grade recorder recital.

-Most fascinatingly of all, each of these facts is completely un-true!
-But, you know, that hardly makes them less interesting!
+Most fascinating of all, each of these facts is completely un-true!
+But that hardly makes them less interesting!

 How about we talk about what we both like?

-Since there's a chance that you and I may go on a date someday, that seems important.
+Since you and I may go on a date someday, that seems important.